River707/llvm-project/mlir/docs/PDLL.md

 #### Operands

 The operands section corresponds to the operands of the operation.
-This section of an operation expression may be elided, in which case the operands are not constrained in any way.
+This section of an operation expression may be elided, which within a `match` section means that the operands are not constrained in any way.
+If elided within a `rewrite` section, the operation is treated as having no operands.
 When present, the operands of an operation expression are interpreted in the following ways:

 1) A single instance of type `ValueRange`: